How to decide between NG Firewall and Micro Edge

 - Both can provide Web content filtering and IP reputation protections with our Web Filter and Threat Prevention apps.

 - Both devices can provide VPN connectivity to remote VPN servers via IPsec, OpenVPN, and WireGuard VPN.
-Both products can be connected using ETM Dashboard's centrally-managed VPN feature.

 - Both provide WAN balancing and failover capabilities.